haleyoba/kwk-git-1/hello.md

-# I am learning how to use Git!
+# This summer...I am learning how to use Git!